-- The B.A. in physics is intended for students who plan to teach or who wish to have a good scientific background for use in technology-related careers in business, law, management, optometry, or medicine.
-It provides a broader base of general science and allows for more course electives in other disciplines than the B.S. program. - The B.S. in physics is designed for students who wish to practice applied physics or research engineering in government or industry, pursue a graduate degree in physics, engineering, or education; or who simply want a more intensive background in physics for careers in technical management, high school physics teaching, and other technical fields. - The 2 2 transfer option in engineering provides the basic courses typically found in the first two years of engineering programs.
+The B.A. in physics is intended for students who plan to teach or who wish to have a good scientific background for use in technology-related careers in business, law, management, optometry, or medicine.
+It provides a broader base of general science and allows for more course electives in other disciplines than the B.S. program.

+The B.S. in physics is designed for students who wish to practice applied physics or research engineering in government or industry, pursue a graduate degree in physics, engineering, or education; or who simply want a more intensive background in physics for careers in technical management, high school physics teaching, and other technical fields.

+The 2 - 2 transfer option in engineering provides the basic courses typically found in the first two years of engineering programs.
 Students have the advantages of small classes and close contact with the faculty as they master their foundation courses in science, mathematics, and introductory engineering at Utica College.
-After two years, students transfer to an engineering school to complete their work at the juniorsenior level, and they will receive their degree from that institution.
-Utica College students have successfully transferred into engineering programs at Syracuse, Clarkson, RIT, and Union among others. - The 3 2 transfer option in engineering is similar to the 2 2 program but includes another year of study at Utica College in which students take more physics, math, and core courses for a total of at least 96 hours.
+After two years, students transfer to an engineering school to complete their work at the junior-senior level, and they will receive their degree from that institution.
+Utica College students have successfully transferred into engineering programs at Syracuse, Clarkson, RIT, and Union among others.

+The 3 - 2 transfer option in engineering is similar to the 2 - 2 program but includes another year of study at Utica College in which students take more physics, math, and core courses for a total of at least 96 hours.
 With this additional course work, students will transfer to an engineering school where they will take junior level engineering courses.
 Upon the completion of 32 hours at the transfer college (and receipt of an official transcript), students will earn a B.A. in physics from Utica College.
 When the students have satisfied the requirements from the engineering school, typically after another year of study there, they will earn a second degree, in engineering.
 In effect, one year of college work counts for the degree at two institutions, and students will have a liberal arts degree in addition to the engineering degree.
 This degree should be considered by those seeking a career in technical management.

-COMMON ACADEMIC REQUIREMENTS FOR PHYSICS AND ENGINEERING

-General Education C Core urs Taken Major Course Requir rements Physics 163 Physics 261 Physics 262 Physics 363 Physics/Engineering 323 Physics/Engineering 351 How Things Work 3 (in co Physics I 4 (in co Physics II Major-Related Cours se Requirements Mathematics 201 Mathematics 202 Mathematics 301 Mathematics 302 Chemistry 211 Chemistry 212 Computer Science 101 Computer Science I 3 1 3 2 3 2 Additional Course R 2 - 2 OPTION IN ENGIN NEERING: 3 2 OPTION IN FNGI NEERING (B.A. from Utica College, 128 Hours c).
-Physics (any level) Physics (300,400 level) Mathematics 317 Physics Electives 6 2,3 3 3 3 3 B.A.
-IN PHYSICS (128 Ho Mathematics 317 ours): Ordinary Differential Equations 3 3,4 Biology 211 or General Biology I 0,1 Geology 225 Physical Geology re) 2,3 B.S.
-IN PHYSICS (128 Ho ours): Physics 461 Physics 462 Classical Mechanics Electricity & Magnetism 3 3,4 3 3,4
+Common Academic Requirements for Physics and Engineering

+(see also General Education Core in the "Undergraduate Program" section of this catalog)

+Hours Taken General Education Core 34 - 55

+Physics 163 How Things Work 1 core) 1

+Physics 261 Physics I 1 core) 2

+Physics 262 Physics II 4 2

+Physics 363 Modern Physics 4 3

+Physics/Engineering 323 Statics & Dynamics 4 2,3

+Physics/Engineering 351 Electrical Engineering 4 3

+23

+Mathematics 201 Calculus I in core) 1

+Mathematics 202 Calculus II 3 1

+Mathematics 301 Calculus III 3 2

+Mathematics 302 Calculus IV 3 2

+Chemistry 211 General Chemistry I in core) 1

+Chemistry 212 General Chemistry II 4 1

+Computer Science 101 Computer Science I 3 1

+- - 23

+Additional Course Requirements

+2 - 2 OPTION IN ENGINEERING:

+No additional requirements at Utica College

+3 - 2 OPTION IN ENGINEERING (B.A. from Utica College, 128 Hours):

+Physics (any level) Physics Electives 6 2,3

+Physics (300,400 level) Physics Electives 3 3

+Mathematics 317 Ordinary Differential Equations 3 3

+12

+B.A.
+IN PHYSICS (128) Hours):

+Mathematics 317 Ordinary Differential Equations 3 3,4

+Biology 211 General Biology I

+or or

+Geology 225 Physical Geology in core) 2,3

+7

+B.S.
+IN PHYSICS (128 H lours):

+Physics 461 Classical Mechanics 3 3,4 Physics 462 Electricity & Magnetism 3 3,4

+Credit Year